engineerbharath12/jus-rca/README.md

 # AI-Powered Log Analyzer

 This project analyzes log files using a generative AI model to provide a root cause analysis for errors.
+It supports two providers: Juspay Neurolink and Google Vertex AI.

 ## Setup